 Education

 Threatened species conservation relies on education at every level from primary to postgraduate, as well as in the general community and among academic researchers and industry practitioners in a range of environmental fields.
-The Carnivore Conservancy fosters conservation awareness through an educational outreach program, an internship program and the inclusion of postgraduate students on our research team.
+The Carnivore Conservancy fosters conservation awareness through an educational outreach programme, an internship programme and the inclusion of postgraduate students on our research team.

 educational outreach